indranilsharma/JPA/README.md

 # jpa
-JPA Specifications and Spring Data Jpa 01-CURD-Demo--jpa curd applications
+This repo is about JPA Specifications and Spring Data Jpa 01-CURD-Demo--jpa curd applications